-Architects-we are an RIBA Chartered Practice and qualified garden designers, with experience of many different types of buildings including creative workspaces, homes and housing, commercial and domestic interiors, offices, healthcare and schools.
+Whitehead and Parkin Architects is an RIBA Chartered Practice with experience of many different types of buildings including creative workspaces, homes and housing, commercial new build and interiors, offices, healthcare and schools.

-Integrating buildings with gardens, landscape design and townscapes underpins our projects.
-As qualified garden designers, we offer in-house fully integrated or stand-alone garden and external space design.
+Integrating buildings with gardens, landscape design and townscapes underpins our projects and as qualified garden designers we offer in-house fully integrated or stand-alone garden and external space design.

 A simple three bedroom home located on a village edge designed to AECB low energy Building Standard.
 Alongside a main road, it has beautiful views facing south across open fields towards the Peak District, so the house presents a closed aspect to the roadside but opens out on the garden side with a range of sliding glass doors.
 The ground floor is an open plan space with sunny and light kitchen, dining and living areas all enjoying the open views.
 The simple rectangular form in buff brick and dark stained timber echoes nearby agricultural buildings, whilst the garage has a planted green roof making it unobtrusive.
 A paved terrace with edge planters and pergola provide a private and sunny level area around the house with steps down to the rough pasture beyond.
 The asymmetric roof pitch provides an optimum angle for solar panels on the garden side.